 The Postgraduate Hub offers a dedicated space for you to access support, work in a collaborative environment and socialise with peers.

 In addition to University support mechanisms and facilities, Life Sciences has its own extensive support structure.
 You will have a personal tutor who will be there throughout your time with us to help with both academic and personal issues.
-You can also choose to have a mentor, one of our PhD students or PostDoctoral researchers will advise you on academic writing.
+You can also choose to have a mentor: one of our PhD students or Postdoctoral researchers will advise you on academic writing.

 Our Quantitative Biology Centre (QuBiC) provides an opportunity for you to obtain support with the data handling skills that are important for Life Sciences research and a range of careers.

-The University has just developed an online interactive tool to help Chinese students increase their employability and entrepreneurship skills.
+The University has developed an online interactive tool to help Chinese students increase their employability and entrepreneurship skills.

-Zhiming Xiao, MSc Biotechnology, Bioprocessing & Business Management
+Gayanika Hettiarachchi, MSc Biotechnology, Bioprocessing & Business Management

-The course sharpened my transferable skills such as presentation, group work, poster design and academic writing.
+"The course sharpened my transferable skills such as presentation, group work, poster design and academic writing.
 These prepared me for employment in the food business after graduation.
 Studying abroad has given me the chance to know myself better.
-If there is one piece of advice I can give to the future students, it would be to learn new things and find what gives you a sense of achievement.
+If there is one piece of advice I can give to the future students, it would be to learn new things and find what gives you a sense of achievement."

 Shihuang Fu, MSc Food Security

-Ayodele Fakoya, MSc Biotechnology, Bioprocessing & Business Management
+Shishca Higgins, MSc Biotechnology, Bioprocessing & Business Management

-After this course I came to realize what I was truly interested in doing for a career, and the multi-disciplinary nature of this course helped me get that job (as a member of the corporate strategy and development team in a top 15 Indian pharma).
-They said that if not for this course, my background would have been too technical to even be considered for the position I now have.
+"After this course I came to realise what I was truly interested in doing for a career, and the multi-disciplinary nature of this course helped me get that job (as a member of the corporate strategy and development team in a top 15 Indian pharma).
+They said that if not for this course, my background would have been too technical to even be considered for the position I now have."